Skip to main content

 Extra help if Universal Credit doesn’t cover the full rent

 If the tenant needs more help, they could apply for a Discretionary Housing Payment (DHP).
 This is a top-up which can be awarded by the Housing Executive.
 The Housing Executive will look at the tenant's financial situation.
-Housing Rights can help tenants to apply for this payment.
+Housing Rights can give tenants advice on applying for this payment.

 Help to pay rates